Human Rights Policy

 A. All Members

 i.
-All members of the Siena community should assume the responsibility to see that the College is free from all forms of discrimination, discriminatory-based harassment and sexual harassment (collectively referred to as “discrimination”) and that any forms of these behaviors are properly reported.
+All members of the Siena community should assume the responsibility to see that the College is free from all forms of prohibited discrimination, discriminatory-based harassment and sexual harassment (collectively referred to as “discrimination”) and that any forms of these behaviors are properly reported, free of retaliation.
 Obviously, the College cannot take action to address and deter discrimination if it is not aware that it has occurred.

 i.
 It is the responsibility of supervisors, deans, department heads, and other managers, including coaches, residential life staff, and club advisors, to:

 a. inform students, employees, and students acting as employees, under their direction or supervision of this policy;